Wave Hill: A Hidden Gem in NYC

 The Pergola Overlook is where you’ll find the best view overlooking the Hudson River and the New Jersey Palisades.
 There are also various walking paths through the woods on the grounds.

-There are also various events that take place at Wave Hill that are free with your admission, including guided walked through the gardens, lectures at the art gallery, and family craft projects.
+There are also various events that take place at Wave Hill that are free with your admission, including guided walks through the gardens, lectures at the art gallery, and family craft projects.

 Wave Hill is open every day of the week except Monday from 10 AM until 5:30 PM.
 Some of the buildings on the garden grounds (like the visitor center, shop, and cafe) close one hour earlier at 4:30 PM.